bishoprook/Cadd9/API.md

 ##### Remarks

 This may be used, for example, to place sharps and flats on a staff given a particular key.
 In the D major (Ionian) key, F and C have a sharp accidental while all other names are natural.
 This may also be used to determine how to render a note: if its accidental is the same as the accidental for its name in the key, no symbol need be added.

 <a name='M-Cadd9-Model-Mode-Ascend'></a>
 ### Ascend() `method`

 ##### Summary

 Yields every Interval in this mode starting from unison.
-Will progress infinitely, so take only what is needed.

 ##### Parameters

 This method has no parameters.

+##### Remarks

+Will progress infinitely, so take only what is needed.

 <a name='M-Cadd9-Model-Mode-Equals-Cadd9-Model-Mode-'></a>
 ### Equals(other) `method`